Velvet-Programing-Laguage/Velvet-Programing-Laguage/README.md

 Velvet is designed to make programming accessible yet powerful.
 It draws inspiration from the simplicity of shell scripting, the type safety and clarity of Rust, and the ease of package management from npm.
 Velvet's key goals are:

 - **Simplicity**: A minimal syntax with keywords like `say` (instead of `print`) and `do` for blocks, reducing cognitive load for developers.
-- **GUI Development**: A built-in DSL for creating GUI applications using HTML/CSS, rendered via a Webview (powered by Tauri or Electron).
 - **Cross-Platform CLI**: A command-line interface written in Go, providing commands like `vel init`, `vel start`, and `vel debug` for a seamless developer experience.
 - **Performance**: A core written in Rust for fast parsing and execution.
 - **Extensibility**: A package management system similar to npm, using `vel.json` to define dependencies.